genesiscommunitysuccess/docs/docs/03_server/05_access-control/08_authorisation.md

 }
 ```

-These two items change the structure of **auth-tables-dictionary.kts** and **auth-permissions.templt.xml** to accomodate the defined table and field, and ensure that the table/permission data structure is built correctly.
+These two items change the structure of **auth-tables-dictionary.kts** and **auth-permissions.templt.xml** to accommodate the defined table and field, and ensure that the table/permission data structure is built correctly.

 Here is the `USER_ATTRIBUTES` table definition in **auth-tables-dictionary.kts**: